ShokoAnime/ShokoSite/content/en/translate/_index.md

 ##### Content Folder

-Create a new folder in the **content** folder and name it same as the **language code** you used in the **config.toml** file.
+Create a new folder in the **content** folder and name it the same as the **language code** you used in the **config.toml** file.
 Copy the files you want to translate from the **en** folder into your newly created folder.
 Make sure to preserve spelling and directory structure.
 You do not have to copy every single file, we've set Hugo up so if a translated version of the file is not available, it will default to the **English** version.

-You do however have to make sure all **sub-folders** exists as well as all **_index.md** files, so the site will render the page.
+You do however need to make sure all **sub-folders** exists as well as all **_index.md** files regardless of your intentions to translate those pages.
+Otherwise, those sections will not render and appear blank when viewing the site in that language.

 ##### Data Folder

-Create a new folder in the **data** folder and name it same as the **language code** you used in the **config.toml** file.
+Create a new folder in the **data** folder and name it the same as the **language code** you used in the **config.toml** file.
 When working with .JSON files, be aware spacing is critical and improper spacing can break the file.
 Like the content section, you do not have to translate each .JSON file as it will default to the **English** version if there isn't a translated file.

 ##### il8n Folder

-Create a new file in the **il8n** folder and name it same as the **language code** you used in the **config.toml** file then copy the contents of **en.toml** into it.
+Create a new file in the **il8n** folder and name it the same as the **language code** you used in the **config.toml** file then copy the contents of **en.toml** into it.

 ```toml
 [support]